alexboia/WP-Trip-Summary/help/src/en_US/index.md

 This field allows setting how many values are displayed for items that have multiple values.
 If an item has more values than the what is set in this field, then they are hidden and a `(show)` button is displayed.

-#### Enable JSON-LD frontend data

-If enabled, the plug-in inserts structured JSON-LD data in the post and page details page, if there is track data attached to that post or page.

 #### Map Tile URL Template

 The discussion here is a bit longer.

 First of all, one has to keep in mind that the map is not displayed as only one physical image, but using multiple images.
 These images - called tiles - when put together in a specific order, form the image of the map itself.

-Also, there are multiple sets of tiles, one for each zoom level and, within each set, each tile is located using two coordinates - let us name them x & y - sort of like squares on a chess board.
+Also, there are multiple set of tiles, one for each zoom level and, within each set, each tile is located using two coordinates - let us name them x & y - sort of like squares on a chess board.

 Therefore, in order to access & load a tile from whatever server provides them, we need to request it using the following pieces of information: